Practice/Industry Group Overview

 - Defending whistleblower and related allegations

 - Representation in false claims and corporate fraud allegations

 - E-discovery and FRCP

 - HIPPA compliance

-We have an extensive background in matters related to the Sarbanes-Oxley Act of 2002 and have worked with boards of directors, board committees (such as audit and compensation), individual directors, and special committees to implement and refine corporate best practices regarding governance matters.
-Our team includes attorneys who have not only represented companies on these issues but who have also served on corporate boards and as CEO of various companies.
+We have an extensive background in matters related to the Sarbanes-Oxley Act of 2002 and have worked with boards of directors, board committees (such as audit and compensation), individual directors, and special committees to implement and refine best practices in governance.
+Our team includes attorneys who have not only represented companies on these issues, but who have also served on corporate boards and as CEOs of various companies.

-Tax-exempt organizations also face compliance issues, and we have significant experience helping them meet both federal and state requirements regarding their charitable purposes.
+Tax-exempt organizations also face compliance issues, and we have significant experience helping them meet federal and state requirements regarding their charitable or nonprofit purposes.